csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 paper, I’ll make a note of investigating these specifically in my testing.

 After extremities, I’d like to actually **find consistencies**.
-Once again noting that TTFB is very consistent—as seen in the table view—I can draw the conclusion that back-end time (and [whatever else might be happening in there](/2019/08/time-to-first-byte-what-it-is-and-why-it-matters/)) is uniformly consistent across each page type.
+Once again noting that TTFB is very consistent — as seen in the table view — I can draw the conclusion that back-end time (and [whatever else might be happening in there](/2019/08/time-to-first-byte-what-it-is-and-why-it-matters/)) is uniformly consistent across each page type.
 This means that I likely don’t need to do any specific work on any individual pages, but also suggests that any general back-end improvements I make in area _A_ will also be felt in locations _B_ and _C_, too.
-But perhaps most importantly, the stability of TTFB means that all subsequent milestones are measured from a very reliable baseline—I don’t need to make any on the fly adjustments to other metrics in order to cross reference them.
+But perhaps most importantly, the stability of TTFB means that all subsequent milestones are measured from a very reliable baseline — I don’t need to make any on the fly adjustments to other metrics in order to cross reference them.
 Put another way, if one page’s TTFB was an entire second later, I’d need to account for that second when comparing deltas between any of the